Maksymiliann/Team-5Pebbles/index.md

    | Virgo       | 9.73   |
    | Scorpio     | 7.05   |

-   which indicates that the distributions of Taurus, Virgo, and Scorpio are the most significantly different between all films and Action films.
+This analysis suggests that actors born under Taurus, Virgo, and Scorpio deviate most from the expected proportions in Action films.

-Chi-square tests for top 20 popular movie genres are conducted.
-You could find the result in [genre-zodaic-chi-square.md](./assets/genre-zodiac-chi-square.md).

-In these 20 genres
+## Genre-Wide Insights

+Expanding the analysis to the top 20 most popular genres yielded intriguing results:
-- 5 genres (Adventure, Romantic drama, Fantasy, Science Fiction, Crime Thriller) are **independent** with zodiac signs.
+	•	Genres independent of zodiac signs: (Adventure, Romantic drama, Fantasy, Science Fiction, Crime Thriller).
-- 15 genres (Drama, Comedy, Romance Film, Thriller, Action, Crime Fiction, Action/Adventure, World cinema, Black-and-white, Indie, Family Film, Horror, Musical, Romantic comedy, Mystery) illustrate **dependency** with zodiac signs.
+	•	Genres showing dependency: (Drama, Comedy, Romance Film, Thriller, Action, Crime Fiction, Action/Adventure, World Cinema, Black-and-White, Indie, Family Film, Horror, Musical, Romantic Comedy, Mystery).

+The findings suggest a complex relationship between zodiac traits and genre preferences, with some genres showing a strong alignment with specific zodiac patterns while others remain unaffected.

+## Conclusion

+While the results are compelling, they invite both curiosity and caution.
+The data reveals significant zodiac-genre dependencies in many cases, but the reasons behind these patterns remain open to interpretation.
+Could cultural stereotypes, casting tendencies, or even intrinsic zodiac traits play a role?
+The cinematic zodiac story is one of intrigue, leaving room for both statistical and creative exploration.

 # 8. Dancing Through Genres - The Art of Versatility